Lazy Witches

 Leave my hedge silent, my cheese unattacked,

-And get Shshshh’d all around Stroud.
+And get Shshshh’d all around bloody Stroud.

 5 thoughts on “Lazy Witches